shiyaowww/EpiNetwork/0131_all_scenarios/0131_readme.md

-121 scenarios (11 for nodematching levels & 11 for susceptiblity disparity)
+121 scenarios explored (11 for nodematching levels & 11 for susceptiblity disparity)

-SIS: R0 = , duration =
+SIS: R0 = 16, duration = 2 weeks

 each scenario has 1000 repeated simulations